lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 RStudio Server should now be set up.
 To verify go to **http://your\_server\_ip:8787/** You should see the login form, enter the user and password you created earlier.

 ### Install Shiny Server
-We need first to install the *shiny* and *rmarkdown* packages.
-In general, using a setup like the one we are building, all *R* packages should be installed as *superuser*, to ensure a unique shared library between the *normal* user(s) and the *shiny* user.
-In this way, we avoid duplication and possible mismatches in versions, preventing malfunctioning.
+We need first to install at least two *R* packages: *shiny* and *rmarkdown*.
+In general, using a setup like the one we are building, all *R* packages should be installed as *superuser*, to ensure a unique *system* shared library between the *normal* user(s) and the *shiny* user.
+In this way, we avoid duplication and mismatches in versions, preventing malfunctioning.

+This is the way we can install a single package:

+`sudo su - -c "R -e \"install.packages('pkg_name', repos='http://cran.rstudio.com/')`

-This is how we can install a single package: while multiple packages could be installed in the following way :
+while multiple packages could be installed from inside R launched as superuser in the following way :
 ```
 dep.pkg <- c(...) # list of packages
 pkgs.not.installed <- dep.pkg[!sapply(dep.pkg, function(p) require(p, character.only = TRUE))]